kubestellar/kubestellar/QUICKSTART.md

 kind create cluster --name guilder --config  kubestellar/examples/guilder-config.yaml
 ```

-Note: if you already have a cluster named 'guilder' from a previous installation of KubeStellar, please delete the guilder cluster ('kind cluster delete guilder') and create it using the instruction above.
+Note: if you already have a cluster named 'guilder' from a previous exercise of KubeStellar, please delete the guilder cluster ('kind cluster delete guilder') and create it using the instruction above.

 ### b.
 Create a KubeStellar Inventory Management Workspace (IMW) and Workload Management Workspace (WMW)